The best places to see autumn colour

-There’s nothing better than a stroll in the autumn – the crisp air, the falling leaves, the gentle warmth of the sun and of course, the array of vibrant colours.
+You can't beat an autumn stroll - crisp air, falling leaves, the gentle warmth of the sun and, of course, the stunning array of vibrant colours.
 Here are some of the best places to see autumn colours around Polesden Lacey.

 Walk out onto the South Lawn and, surrounded by the expanse of quiet green space, take in the majestic view of Ranmore Common, the foliage of the ancient woodland alight with autumn colour.
 The diverse range of tree species on the common creates a patchwork of deep reds, vivid oranges and striking yellows until late October.
 At this time of year it’s easy to understand why this is an Area of Outstanding Natural Beauty.